Point What You Mean: Visually Grounded Instruction Policy: CONCLUSION AND LIMITATIONS

-To ensure that the text-only baseline receives sufficiently informative and unambiguous language instructions, we construct for each evaluation scenario a \emph{minimal unambiguous referring expression} (MURE).
+To ensure that the text-only baseline receives sufficiently informative and unambiguous language instructions, we construct for each evaluation scenario a minimal unambiguous referring expression.
 These expressions contain exactly the spatial detail necessary to uniquely specify the target object or location, while remaining as concise as possible.
-All instructions use only linguistic cues.
-The model must map natural language descriptions—such as tray indices, row and column positions, or geometric regions—to pixel-level references.
-No explicit visual grounding information is provided.
+All instructions use only linguistic cues; no explicit visual grounding information is provided.